 Capturing the day with dignity

 With my years of experience as a videographer, I know how to blend into the background.
 In the industry, we call this “reportage” videography.
 It means the cameraperson takes natural footage without anybody even noticing them.
 These help to maintain a dignified, sensitive approach to the day and will not disturb those in distress.

 How does the funeral live streaming process work?

-We’ll start with a consultation over the phone, WhatsApp or Skype.
+We’ll start with a consultation over the phone, WhatsApp or Zoom.
 Here you can tell me the details of the service, the venue, and what your loved one would have wanted.
 I may also ask you for details of your celebrant.
-Then I can contact them directly to discuss the venue – for example, audio and video setup, as well as internet connectivity (4G coverage) for live streaming.
+Then I can contact them directly to discuss the venue – for example, their audio and video setup.

 Beautiful, timeless, respectful

 - shot on ‘no-click’ professional digital cameras.
-Silent shutter, no obtrusion
+Silent shutter, no click, no obtrusion

 - Black and White versions if preferred